Quadratic Equations in Graph Products of Groups and the Exponent of Periodicity: Applications of cor:ggpqwe

 \subsection{Baumslag-Solitar Groups}

-The \BSG{s} belong to the most prominent classes of groups, and they are widely studied.
-They are defined for any pair of integers $(p,q)$ with $1\leq p \leq |q|$ and constructed as an HNN extension of $\Z$ by $\Z$ as follows.
-Letting $F(a,t)$ be the free group of rank two with basis~$\os{a, t}$, we encounter the \BSG $\BS(p,q)$ as the following quotient.
+The \BSG{s} constitute one of the most prominent families of groups and they have been widely studied.
+For any pair of integers~$(p,q)$ with $1\leq p \leq |q|$, the Baumslag-Solitar group $\BS(p,q)$ is defined as the one-relator group

+From this presentation, it is apparent that $\BS(p,q)$ is an HNN extension of $\Z$ with respect to the unique isomorphism $p\Z \to q\Z$ mapping $p$ to $q$.
 As with all HNN extensions of a torsion-free group, the Baumslag-Solitar groups are torsion free.

 We let $\Gam=\os{a,\oi a, t,\oi t}$ and $\pi:\Gam^*\to \BS(p,q)$ the canonical \epi which is induced by the inclusion $\Gam\sse \BS(p,q)$.
 In this setting there exists a string-rewriting system (aka.\ semi-Thue system)~$S\sse \Gam\times \Gam$ for~$\BS(p,q)$ given by the following rules.\footnote{For the notation and results about string rewriting system we refer to the textbook \cite{bo93springer}.
 A terminating and confluent rewriting system is also called \emph{convergent}.}

 The system $S$ is terminating and confluent, and as usual, the system~$S$ thereby defines a normal form, which we denote by~$\nf_S$, such that $\nf_S(\BS(p,q))$ is the set of words where no rule of $S$ can be applied.
 There is another important rewriting system~$B\sse \Gam\times \Gam$ called Britton reduction.
 It is given by the rules